dscape/dscape.github.com/_posts/2011-08-19-nano-minimalistic-couchdb-client-for-nodejs.markdown

       // {} for empty body as parameter is required but will be piped in request.get("http://nodejs.org/logo.png").pipe(
         db.attachment.insert("new", "logo.png", {}, "image/png")
-      )
+      );

 If you visit futon (i.e. `localhost:5984/_utils/`) you should be able to see the nodejs logo inside the `test` database, in document `new`, in an attachment called `logo.png`.

-Let's do the other way around and pipe the attachment from CouchDB to the end user:
+What if instead we want to pipe the attachment from CouchDB to the end user?

-      npm install express
       vi index.js
       var express = require('express')
         , cfg     = require('./couch.cfg')